 The Indian National Congress which led India to independence was opposed to ethnic electoral rolls and representation which the British had introduced in 1909.
 It would have been willing to contemplate them if Pakistan had not been carved out of the subcontinent as the homeland for Muslims; separate rolls having been devised primarily for Muslims.
 Austin says that the:

 'members of the Constituent Assembly had one predominant aim when framing the legislative provisions of the Constitution: to create a basis for the social and political unity of the country'.
-24 existed was itself thoroughly fragmented ... split into no less than thirteen communal and functional compartments for whose representatives seats were reserved in the various parliamentary bodies'.

 He summarizes the situation at independence as follows: